Assigning Temperatures to Eigenstates: Eigenstate Temperature

-\textit{Eigenstate Temperature.-} To find $\beta_{E}$ which minimizes $d_{p}(\rho,\rho_{C})$, we express the DMs in the basis in which they are simultaneously diagonalized, and set to zero the derivative with respect to $\beta$.
-After some algebra, this yields \cite{Suppmat}
+In order to determine the value of $\beta_{E}$, we express the two density matrices in the basis for which they are simultaneously diagonalized, and set to zero the derivative of $d_p(\rho,\rho_{C})$ with respect to $\beta$.
+The full derivation of the minimum can be found in Section \ref{sec:analytics}, the main result of which is that the minimum is precisely when